Electric chair: Decline and current status

-The use of the electric chair has declined since the 1982 advent of lethal injection, which is now the default method in most U.S. jurisdictions that authorize capital punishment.
+The use of the electric chair has declined since the 1982 advent of lethal injection, which is now the default method in all U.S. jurisdictions that authorise capital punishment.

-As of 2024, the only jurisdictions that still have the electric chair as an option for execution are the U.S. states of Alabama, Arkansas, Florida, Kentucky, Louisiana, South Carolina and Tennessee.
-Electrocution is also authorized in Florida if lethal injection is found unconstitutional.
-Mississippi and Oklahoma laws provide for its use should lethal injection ever be held to be unconstitutional.
-Inmates in the other states must select either it or lethal injection.
-In Arkansas, Kentucky and Tennessee, inmates sentenced before a certain date can choose to be executed by electric chair.
-Arkansas currently does not have any death row inmates sentenced before their select date.
-Electrocution is also authorized in those states if lethal injection is found unconstitutional by a court.
-In May 2014, Tennessee passed a law allowing the use of the electric chair if lethal injection drugs were unavailable.
+Pennsylvania replaced the electric chair with lethal injection as the state's only execution method in 1990, making Elmo Lee Smith, who was put to death on April 2, 1962, for the 1959 murder and rape of a 16-year-old girl, the last inmate executed by electrocution in the Commonwealth of Pennsylvania.

 Indiana's electric chair, nicknamed "Old Betsy", was replaced in 1995 with lethal injection as the state's sole execution method, making Gregory Resnover, who was executed for the murder of a police officer on December 8, 1994, the last prisoner to die on the electric chair in Indiana.

-On February 15, 2008, the Nebraska Supreme Court declared execution by electrocution to be "cruel and unusual punishment" prohibited by the Nebraska Constitution.
+On August 15, 2008, the Nebraska Supreme Court declared execution by electrocution to be "cruel and unusual punishment" prohibited by the Nebraska Constitution.

 The last judicial electrocution in the U.S. prior to Furman v.
 Georgia took place in Oklahoma in 1966.
 The electric chair was used quite frequently in post-Gregg v Georgia executions during the 1980s, but its use in the United States gradually declined in the 1990s due to the widespread adoption of lethal injection.
 A number of states still allow the condemned person to choose between electrocution and lethal injection, with the most recent U.S. electrocution, of Nicholas Todd Sutton, taking place in February 2020 in Tennessee.